Benjamin Germein: Wreck of the Admella

 On Saturday, 6 August 1859, the ship Admella (see main article) struck a reef, the third of a series off Cape Northumberland and a mile off shore.
 Germein was alerted to the fact two days later when two of its sailors, John Leach and Robert Knapman, arrived at the lighthouse in a pitiful state.
 They had made their way to shore in an improvised raft in order to raise the alarm.
 Germein made his way to Donald Black's nearby farm, where he borrowed a horse and set off to ride the 16 km to Mount Gambier to summon assistance.
-He was, however, thrown from the horse and young Mr. Black completed the journey, and by 3.15pm had telegraphed the news to Adelaide and Portland, Victoria, and returned the same evening with a trooper.
+He was, however, thrown from the horse and young Mr. Black completed the journey, and by 3.15 p.m. had telegraphed the news to Adelaide and Portland, Victoria, and returned the same evening with a trooper.
 Germein later was instrumental in rescuing three men from the wreck, in one of Admellas lifeboats they had patched up.
 A fourth, a passenger identified only as a "German pedlar", was drowned when the boat overturned in the breakers.